• Skip to primary navigation

 Cooking in freestyle allows us to use what we have in our pantry.
 If freestyle cooking is new to you, head over and learn the basics here.

-In this blog post, we share many ideas on how to incorporate home canning in meals and two bonus recipes to use up all the home-canned goods in your pantry.
+In this blog post, we share many ideas for incorporating home-canned goods into meals and two bonus recipes to use up all the home-canned goods in your pantry.
 We will cover:

 Using home-canned side dishes